-Our cardiologists provide specialized care for your diagnosis of pulmonary hypertension.
+Our cardiologists and pulmonologists provide specialized care for your diagnosis of pulmonary hypertension.
 We provide a high level of evidence-based evaluation, medical management, and supportive care that is unique to the region.

 The pulmonary hypertension program is designated a Regional Clinical Program (RCP), by the Pulmonary Hypertension Association (PHA).

 To receive this designation, a program needs to demonstrate a commitment to providing expert-level care, proficiently evaluating patients based on published evidence-based guidelines and providing expert treatment of patients with pulmonary arterial hypertension (PAH).